 Although flashes and floaters are common and can happen to anyone, you should contact a retinal specialist immediately if you suddenly notice an increase in floaters accompanied by sudden flashes, especially if you notice any changes to your vision.
 This could be a sign of retinal detachment or other serious eye conditions.

 Retinal detachment is a very serious and vision threatening condition that occurs when the retina detaches from the supportive tissue in the back of the eye.
 Common symptoms of a retinal detachment may include seeing spots, floaters, flashes of light or a sudden decrease in vision.
 If you suspect that you are experiencing symptoms of a retinal detachment, it’s extremely important to call an ophthalmologist immediately to receive treatment and prevent permanent vision loss.
 Retinal detachments typically occur in people over the age of 40, but it can also affect anyone who has suffered from an eye injury, eye disease, extreme nearsightedness (myopia), or as a result of complications after eye surgery.

-If you have been diagnosed with a retinal condition and would like to schedule an exam with our retinal specialist, Dr. Michael Teske, please contact our office at 800-760-4171.
-Dr. Teske does require a referral from a doctor for all of his new patients.
-If you do not have a doctor referral, but believe you are experiencing signs of a retinal condition, we would be happy to schedule an exam with one of our doctors that can then internally refer you to Dr. Teske if needed.
+If you have been diagnosed with a retinal condition and would like to schedule an exam with our retinal specialist, Dr. Rebekah Gensure, please contact our office at 801-850-0796.
+Dr. Gensure does require a referral from a doctor for all of her new patients.
+If you do not have a doctor referral, but believe you are experiencing signs of a retinal condition, we would be happy to schedule an exam with one of our doctors that can then internally refer you to Dr. Gensure if needed.

 Dr. Gensure is very friendly and a nice person.
 She answered all my questions.
 I am very satisfied with service at The Eye Institute and will recommend this place to everyone.